perticascatalin/HiddenDimensions/ProjectProposal.md

 **Application to latent interpolation**:

-- continuity means that we can have a smooth transition between how an 8 looks and how a 6 looks
+- continuity means that we can have a smooth transition from a representation of the handwritten-digit 8 to a representation of handwritten-digit 6
+- a common way to perform interpolation is the linear one, which assumes the latent representations to be in a euclidean space, where straight lines can be drawn from any point to any other point
+- depending on the meaning of the latent representations, other distance measures and interpolation types might be necessary
+- for the VAE case, the latent space is a manifold on gaussian distributions (see Fisher-Rao and Wasserstein geometries [M1])

 **Application to semi-supervised/few-shots learning**:

-- convex hull defined by few labeled shots on clusters formed from latent representations
+- enclose landmarks (convex hull) defined by few labeled samples (few-shot learning) on clusters formed from latent representations of unlabeled data
+- also, for data that belongs conceptually to the same class, yet exhibits variability in labels, clusters can help us identify similarities in these labels

 ### Navigation in Latent Spaces and Attractors